Review of Hiking the 700km+ Baekdudaegan Ridge Trail Challenge in South Korea

 (2) Hiking alone but with a community

+If you take on this challenge in 10-30km sections instead of a thru-hike, its impossible to do so by car or by public transportation – there is no debate here.
+Leaving only privately run and operated buses as the method of arranging transportation or a dedicated crew to do a two car arrangement.
 Having completed about 20-30 of my 100 Mountain Challenge hikes with 좋은사람들, I was comfortable relying on them for logistics.
 This company creates hiking ‘groups’ that hike a sequential section of the trail every other week, with the group set to complete the whole course in about 2 years.
-The groups operate on different days of the week which depart every other week, with most groups focused on Saturday and Sunday.
+The groups operate on set days of the week which depart every other week, with most groups focused on Saturday and Sunday.
 While the groups frequently see the same people signing up for their trips month after month, you can pick and choose which trips you want to do.
-I didn’t have the schedule consistency to routinely stick with one group, so I instead bounced between 4-5 hiking groups.
+I didn’t have the schedule consistency to routinely stick with one group, so I instead bounced around between 4-5 hiking groups.
 As a result, I got to meet a lot of different people and always had friendly faces waiting to hike with me and share food.

 There are two big differences between the bus hiking cultures for the 100 Mountain Challenge and the Baekdudaegan Ridge Trail Challenge.